danyangwucs/danyangwucs.github.io/_pages/about.md

 Now I am leading the Multi-modal Topological Structure Analysis (MTSA) Lab, and  focus on graph machine learning, graph signal processing and multi-modal graph learning for science.
 The intersection between different disciplines often brings unexpected surprises, which is the biggest driving force of my research.

-I'm always looking for self-motivated Ph.D and Master students, and visiting students.
+I'm always looking for self-motivated Ph.D and Master students.
 If you're interested, please feel free to contact me.

 # 🔥 News
 - *2024.01*: &nbsp;🎉🎉 One paper has been accepted by TNNLS.
 Congrats to Xia Dong!